What is a Seed Library?

 How to Borrow Seeds

-- Seeds for browsing are located in the Grand Hall.
+- Seeds for browsing are located in the Adult Services wing, across from the reference desk.

 - Seeds also can be requested online.
 Tap BPL Seed Library to place an order.